• From the February 2014 Piping Times

 My first success with teaching was a young boy, Ian Larg.
 When he turned 16,1 took him to Oban and he was third in the Gold Medal.

 Murray Henderson came to me from New Zealand and was a very good student.
 He was a young lad who became part of my family and had all his piobaireachd teaching from me for 12 years.
 I also showed him how to make reeds.
-After I had taught him one or two tunes, I took him up to meet and play for Bob Nicol.
-When we left to drive home, Murray said he’d rather I continued teaching him and I did that for the next 12 years, and he certainly became an outstanding competitor.
+After I had taught him one or two tunes, I took him up to meet and play for Bob Nicol where he continued to take further instruction.

 Michael Cusack was the first American to reach the top.
 I would say he was a natural musician with a crisp, clean finger.
 Some tunes I would not have given others, Mike would excel at.
 He was a very musical, all-round player.